MOMIND/MOMIND/README.md

 *publish.js* - Publishing of Collections

 - **/lib**
 Loaded first, before anthing else.
+Loads for both if not in `/client` or `/server`.
-Available to Client and Server *methods.js* - Methods for Server/Client.
+*methods.js* - Methods for Server/Client.
 PreRun on Client, simulated on Server.
 *collections.js* - Define Collections for Mongo/MiniMongo for Server and Client.

 -  **/public**
 Crawler, images, robots.
-Always available for crawler
+Static Data.
+Available to the Client

+- **/private**
+API Keys?
+Static Data.
+Available to Server

 - **/packages**
 Packages by Meteor.